-- 1. The Licensee shall develop, implement and maintain a Defence-in-depth approach for protecting a Nuclear Facility against the Unauthorized Removal or Radiological Sabotage.
-As a minimum, three (3) layers of protection of the Target Sets from outside the Nuclear Facility shall be put in place at the Owner Controlled Area, Protected Area and Vital Area. - 2.
-The Licensee shall ensure that all alarm equipment, alarm communication paths and the Central Alarm Station are provided with an uninterruptible power supply and are tamper-protected against unauthorized monitoring, manipulation and falsification.
+- The Licensee shall develop, implement and maintain a Defence-in-depth approach for protecting a Nuclear Facility against Unauthorised Removal or Radiological Sabotage.
+As a minimum, three (3) layers of protection of the Target Sets from outside the Nuclear Facility shall be put in place at the Owner Controlled Area, Protected Area and Vital Areas. - 2.
+The Licensee shall ensure that all alarm equipment, alarm communication paths and the Central Alarm Station are provided with an uninterruptible power supply and are protected from equipment tampering and unauthorised monitoring, manipulation and falsification.